Dynatrace/dynatrace-configuration-as-code/documentation/docs/Get-started/installation.md

 $ chmod +x monaco
 ```

-Optionally install monaco to a central location in your `PATH`.
+Optionally install Monaco to a central location in your `PATH`.
 This command assumes that the binary is currently in your downloads folder and that your PATH includes `/usr/local/bin`:

 ```shell